MK2018/QuickJS/docs/installsetup.rst

 Using a CDN
 -------------

-Quick.JS is proud to be hosted on JSDelivr, the fastest commercially available content distribution network, or CDN for short.
+Quick.JS is proud to be hosted on JSDelivr, one of the fastest commercially available content distribution networks, or CDNs for short.

 This allows you, the user, to access Quick.JS easier than ever.
 To get started with the CDN, just use this template page: